fabiancpbm/hestia/README.md

 ## What is Hestia

-Hestia is a modeling language for Embedded Multi-Agent System (MAS).
+Hestia is a modeling language for Embedded Multi-metamodel.Agent System (MAS).

 ## Objective